9 Epic Things to Do in Lake Tahoe in Winter: Complete Guide

 South Lake Tahoe Ski Resorts:

 - Heavenly Village Ski Resort – *highest ski resort in all of Tahoe!
-Also very central, but the priciest.
-Adult lift tickets cost between $100-$200, depending on if you’re going on a weekend or weekday
+Its very central, but its also the priciest.
+Adult lift tickets cost between $100-$200, depending on if you’re going on a weekend or a weekday

-- Kirkwood Mountain Resort – cheaper than Heavenly, but about a 45 min drive from South Lake Tahoe
+- Kirkwood Mountain Resort – cheaper than Heavenly, but about a 45-minute drive from South Lake Tahoe

-- Sierra at Tahoe Resort -actually a good deal; cheaper than Kirkwood but only a 30 min drive from downtown South Lake Tahoe
+- Sierra at Tahoe Resort -Has very good deals for affordable lift tickets; its cheaper than Kirkwood and only a 30-minute drive from downtown South Lake Tahoe

 North Lake Tahoe Ski Resorts

-- Palisades Tahoe (formerly Squaw Valley) *home of the 1960 winter Olympics!
-30 minute drive from the general North Lake Tahoe area
+- Palisades Tahoe (formerly Squaw Valley) *home of the 1960 Winter Olympics!
+It’s a 30 minute drive from the general North Lake Tahoe area

 2. Take a ride up the Heavenly Gondola

-Heavenly Gondola is quite pricey.
+Having said that, the Heavenly Gondola is quite pricey.
 In all my visits, we’ve never actually been on it because it costs about $80 per adult, plus $40 for kids.
+A family of four can drop quite a bit on it.

 Heavenly is the tallest mountain in Tahoe, so it’s a great opportunity for views for non-skiers.
-Check tickets here.
+Buy scenic gondola tickets here.

 3. Walk around Heavenly Village

-Heavenly village is charming in both the summer and winter.
-A walk around is mandatory any time of year.
+Heavenly Village is charming in both the summer and winter.
+I consider it to be the ‘heart and soul’ of Lake Tahoe – a walk around is mandatory any time of year.

 In the winter, the surrounding snow-covered mountains and the festive decorations are really pretty.

-There are also some special features at Heavenly village during the winter time too.
+There are also some special features at Heavenly Village during the winter time too.
+Besides the gondola ride which I already mentioned, here are other things to do in/around Heavenly Village:

 - Shop for local handicrafts, good quality sporting brands, Tahoe or California souvenirs